-An analysis comparing the business plan as set out in the Prospectus with the Group's actual business progress for the period from the Listing Date to 31 December 2018 is set out below:
+An analysis comparing the business plan as set out in the Prospectus with the Group's actual business progress for the period from the Listing Date to 31 December 2020 is set out below:

-• Business plan as stated in the Prospectus Actual business progress up to 31 December 2018 1.
-Continue to develop our brand portfolio and expand our restaurant network Settlement of part of the setting up and opening costs of Paper Moon Restaurant Settled certain costs for Paper Moon Restaurant Open a restaurant under the Modern Shanghai brand in Lee Garden Two, Causeway Bay, Hong Kong 10 Shanghai Restaurant has opened in January 2018 Open a restaurant under a refined Ta-ke brand in Lee Garden Two, Causeway Bay, Hong Kong Ta-ke Japanese Restaurant has opened in March 2018 Setting up two restaurants under the Modern Shanghai brand in shopping mall in Guangzhou 十里弄堂 was set up and opened in Guangzhou during May 2018 and the Group is still in the process of identifying a desirable location to open the second restaurant Setting up a restaurant under the Mango Tree brand and setting up a restaurant under the Mango Tree Café brand in shopping mall in Guangzhou 芒果樹泰國餐廳 was set up and opened in Guangzhou during May 2018 for the Mango Tree brand and the Group is still in the process of identifying a desirable location to open the restaurant for the Mango Tree Café brand To open a restaurant under the Hokkaidon brand in a shopping mall in Hong Kong The Group is still in the process of identifying a desirable location to open the restaurant
+Business plan as stated in the Prospectus Actual business progress up to 31 December 2020 1.
+Continue to develop our brand portfolio and expand our restaurant network Settlement of part of the set up and opening costs of Paper Moon Restaurant Settled certain costs for Paper Moon Restaurant Open a restaurant under the Modern Shanghai brand in Lee Garden Two, Causeway Bay, Hong Kong 10 Shanghai Restaurant has opened in January 2018 Open a restaurant under a refined Ta-ke brand in Lee Garden Two, Causeway Bay, Hong Kong Ta-ke Japanese Restaurant has opened in March 2018 Set up two restaurants under the Modern Shanghai brand in shopping mall in Guangzhou Guangzhou Ten Shanghai Food & Beverage Co.
+Ltd operated a restaurant, namely 十里弄堂 was set up and opened in Guangzhou K11 shopping mall during May 2018 and the Group is still in the process of identifying a desirable location to open the second restaurant Set up a restaurant under the Mango Tree brand and set up a restaurant under the Mango Tree Café brand in shopping mall in Guangzhou Guangzhou Mango Tree Food & Beverage Co.
+Ltd. operated a restaurant, namely 芒果樹(K11店) was set up and opened in Guangzhou K11 shopping mall during May 2018 for the Mango Tree brand and Guangzhou Mango Tree (La Perle) Food & Beverage Co.
+Ltd. operated a restaurant, namely 芒果樹(麗柏廣場店) was set up and opened in Guangzhou La Perle shopping mall during September 2019

-Business plan as stated in the Prospectus Actual business progress up to 31 December 2018 2.
-Further develop our restaurant pre-opening consultancy and management consultancy services in the PRC Identifying new sources of PRC clients Negotiating for the new pre-opening consultancy contract in PRC 3.
-Enhance our brand recognition by continuing to bring high quality ingredients and new dishes to our customers Marketing activities including media tasting, special menu promotion and joint promotions with different organisations The Group has held certain activities including distribution of souvenirs with Company's logo to frequent customers and business partners; media tasting events at new restaurant opening; and launch of different seasonal menus for different festivals
+Business plan as stated in the Prospectus Actual business progress up to 31 December 2020 Continue to develop our brand portfolio and expand our restaurant network (Continued) Open a restaurant under the Hokkaidon brand and a restaurant under the Mango Tree brand in a shopping mall in Hong Kong The Group is still in the process of identifying a desirable location to open the restaurant The expansion plan in Hong Kong is temporarily suspended since the third quarter of 2019 Open a restaurant under the Modern Shanghai brand in a shopping mall in Hong Kong Modern Shanghai (Olympian City) Restaurant has opened in September 2019 Set up a restaurant under the Mango Tree Café brand in a shopping mall in Shenzhen The Group is still in the process of identifying a desirable location to open the restaurant Set up a restaurant under a refined Ta-ke brand in a shopping mall in Shenzhen The Group is still in the process of identifying a desirable location to open the restaurant Further develop our restaurant pre-opening consultancy and management consultancy services in the PRC Identify new sources of the PRC clients Negotiating for the new pre- opening consultancy contract in the PRC Enhance our brand recognition by continuing to bring high quality ingredients and new dishes to our customers Marketing activities including media tasting, special menu promotion and joint promotions with different organisations The Group has held various activities including distribution of souvenirs with Company's logo to frequent customers and business partners; media tasting events at new restaurant opening; and launch of different seasonal menus for different festivals